Fun shopping in the Jordaan

-De 9 Straatjes or "The 9 Streets" is a collective name given to the 9 cosy and picturesque shopping streets in the Unesco Heritage listed Amsterdam Canal Belt.
-These 9 little streets run between Raadhuisstraat and Leidsestraat, just a few minutes walk from the Royal Palace at the Dam Square.
+De 9 Straatjes, 'The 9 Little Streets' in English, is a collective name given to the 9 cosy and picturesque shopping streets in the Unesco Heritage listed Amsterdam Canal Belt.
+These 9 little streets run between Raadhuisstraat and Leidsestraat, just a few minutes walk from the Royal Palace at Dam Square.
 This little district with its small, original and exclusive boutiques forms a charming neighborhood with a great, bustling atmosphere.

-De 9 Straatjes, or 'The 9 Little Streets' in English, has become the trendiest place to shop and really just to wander around as every street corner and bridge crossing is picturesque.
+De 9 Straatjes has become the trendiest place to shop and really just to wander around as every street corner and bridge crossing is picturesque.
 It is an insanely charming sub-neighborhood in central Amsterdam divided between nine little streets filled with exquisite shops and cafés.

 Take a walk, for example, through the following streets.